GeekInTheClass/Combination-or-Oily-Skin-with-Trouble/README.md

 # Combination-or-Oily-Skin-with-Trouble
-Give advices about care for combination or oily skin with trouble.
+Give advices about care for _combination or oily skin with trouble_.